openshift/machine-config-operator/docs/README.md

 Kubernetes component" that you can inspect and manage with `oc`.

 The MCO uses [CoreOS Ignition](https://github.com/coreos/ignition) as a configuration format.
-Operating system updates use [rpm-ostree](http://github.com/projectatomic/rpm-ostree).
+Operating system updates use [rpm-ostree](http://github.com/projectatomic/rpm-ostree), with ostree updates encapsulated inside a container image.
+More information in [OSUpgrades.md](docs/OSUpgrades.md).

 # Sub-components and design